Improving Human Sequential Decision-Making with Reinforcement Learning: Experimental Results

-While the human-suggested tips consistently improve performance compared to the control group, they can be overly general or incorrect.
-In the normal configuration, Phase I participants were unable to translate their strategy into a specific tip---i.e., their suggested tip ``Strategically leave some workers idle" captures a strategy needed to perform better but does convey details needed to ascertain the optimal strategy.
-Alternatively, in the disrupted configuration, Phase I participants provided an incorrect tip, suggesting ``Server should cook once", whereas the optimal policy actually assigns the server to cook twice (as suggested by our tip)---i.e., participants identified the correct direction of change, but at an insufficient magnitude.
+\paragraph{Shortcoming of human tips.} While the human-suggested tips consistently improve performance compared to the control group, they can be overly general or incorrect.
+In the normal configuration, Phase I participants did not translate their strategy into a specific tip---i.e., their suggested tip ``Strategically leave some workers idle" captures a strategy needed to perform better but fails to convey any necessary details to identify the optimal strategy.
+Alternatively, in the disrupted configuration, Phase I participants provided an \textit{incorrect} tip, suggesting ``Server should cook once", whereas the optimal policy actually assigns the server to cook twice (as suggested by our tip)---i.e., participants identified the correct direction of change in response to the under-staffing disruption, but at an insufficient magnitude.
+The tips chosen by participants are remarkably consistent across different participant subgroups---e.g., top performers from Phase I vs. all participants (see Appendix C.5)---and generally fail to capture counter-intuitive properties of the optimal policy.
+Perhaps due to their more intuitive nature, participants are substantially \textit{more} likely to comply with the human tip than with our algorithm's tip (see Section~\ref{sec:compliance}).
+Thus, our results suggest that the worse performance of the human tip is due to the sub-optimal quality of the chosen tip.\footnote{Note that human participants have a slightly different tip search space than our algorithm.
+However, this discrepancy cannot be the source of the performance difference, since in the disrupted configuration, both our algorithm's tip and the human tip are present in both search spaces; participants then chose an incorrect tip.}